 Keep on clicking to see how others on our Design Team interpreted this month’s challenge.

 Monograms and initials are a classic design element that never go out of fashion.
 This week’s episode of MFTv features the Decor & More Die-namics.
 Check out how Kimberly blanketed her initial in a variety of neutral toned buttons to create this gorgeous accent piece that would be perfect in most any room of the house.

-Watch the video HERE to see this card assembled start to finish or just play the embedded video.
+Watch the video HERE to see how she created this masterpiece or just play the embedded video.

 Make sure you subscribe to our Youtube channel so you’ll never miss an episode of MFTv!